vrikodar/P4ck3t/P4ck3t.md

 ### Interface Mode

   - we can use it to configure a password for router when we connect to the console port.
   - line console 0 {will take us to line mode}
+  - login
   - password "password-to-set"
   - exit or CTRL+Z to exit current mode and so on...